skelton-group/Phonopy-Importer/README.md

 # PhonopyImporter

-This code is designed to allow codes that can perform phonon calculations to be interfaced to Phonopy for post processing.
+This code is designed to allow modelling codes that can perform phonon calculations to be interfaced to the Phonopy code[<a href="#Ref1">1</a>] for post processing.

 ## Method

 In a finite-displacement phonon calculation, a set of force-constant matrices &Phi;<sub><i>&alpha;&beta;</i></sub>(<i>jl</i>,<i>j'l'</i>) are computed in real space and used to construct dynamical matrices <i>D<sub>&alpha;&beta;</sub></i>(<i>jj'</i>,<b>q</b>), which when diagonalised give the vibrational frequencies &omega;(<b>q</b>,<i>v</i>) and eigenvectors <i><b>W</b></i>(<b>q</b>,<i>v</i>).

-PhonopyImporter uses the `DynmatToForceConstants` API from the Phonopy code to essentially reverse this workflow.
-The frequencies and eigenvectors from a completed phonon calculation are used to reconstruct the dynamical matrices, which are then reverse-transform to a set of force constant matrices that can be used for further post-processing with Phonopy.
+PhonopyImporter uses the `DynmatToForceConstants` API from Phonopy to reverse this workflow: the frequencies and eigenvectors from a completed phonon calculation are used to reconstruct the dynamical matrices, which are then reverse-transformed to a set of force constant matrices that can be used for further post-processing in Phonopy.

 <p align="center">
     <img src="FlowDiagram.png" alt="FlowDiagram.png" width="500" />